Parents and Guests

 Campuswide Commencement Ceremony Description

 The campuswide Commencement ceremony is the official University of Illinois academic ceremony at which the Chancellor presides and the President confers degrees.
-Doctoral degree candidates are individually recognized and hooded; Bachelor's, Master's and Professional (JD, DVM, and MD) degree students stand as a group at their seats and are recognized by college.
+Doctoral degree candidates are invited to attend but will not be hooded at the event; Doctoral, Bachelor's, Master's and Professional (JD, DVM, and MD) degree students stand as a group at their seats and are recognized by college.
 This is a dignified ceremony and lasts about two and a half hours.
 This ceremony will be held on Saturday, May 12, from 9:30 to 11:30 a.m.